rofra/CryptoCompareExternalAdapter/README.md

 zip -r cl-cc.zip .
 ```

+### Use precompiled release

+Use one of our precompiled ZIP files from [Releases](https://github.com/OracleFinder/CryptoCompareExternalAdapter/releases).
+Most recent release: [cl-cc-aws-gcp.zip](https://github.com/OracleFinder/CryptoCompareExternalAdapter/releases/download/v1.0/cl-cc-aws-gcp.zip)

+## Upload

-Create a cloud function in GCP or Lambda, and set the handler function according to the platform you are using.
+Create a cloud function in GCP or Lambda, upload the zip file and set the handler function according to the platform you are using.

 * GCP: `gcpservice`
 * AWS: `handler`